networknt/light-doc/content/en/development/develop-build.md

 java -Dlight-4j-config-dir=./config -Dlogback.configurationFile=./logback.xml -jar ~/networknt/light-bot/bot-cli/build/libs/bot-cli-fat-1.0.jar -t develop-build
 ```

-Wait for several minutes, all the related light platform jar files should be built and installed.
+Wait for several minutes, all the related Light jar files should be built and installed.

 ### Repeat this when necessary